 Uganda (the lost pearl of Africa)

-The “lost” pearl of Africa.
 Western Uganda is one of the most fascinating and ecologically diverse places in all Africa.
 Less well known than Tanzania and Kenya as a travel destination for Westerners – but all the better for it.
-Film your own observational documentary in and around the Queen Elizabeth National Park without crowds of tourists cluttering your lens.
-Choose from a list of fully researched stories or find your own on arrival.
-But hurry!
+You will film your own observational documentary in and around the Queen Elizabeth National Park without crowds of tourists cluttering your lens.
+A list of fully researched stories is available to choose from on a 'first in best dressed' basis.

 Contact us for more details.

-• Hands-on in-the-field tuition and mentorship from two highly-experienced documentary filmmakers, Sean Cousins and Rocco Fasano who will be there to support you every step of the way - drawing on their hundreds of broadcast hours experience to make your film as good as it can be – using the latest technology.
+• Hands-on in-the-field tuition and mentorship from highly-experienced award-winning documentary filmmaker, Sean Cousins, who will be there to support you every step of the way.

 • Western Uganda is a very safe and secure destination but we are lucky to have an Australian Medical Doctor with remote medical experience travelling with us to Uganda, carrying a comprehensive medical kit.
 You can feel at ease if Africa seems intimidating.

 • Uganda is blessed with great weather all year around.
 Right on the equator – temperatures vary very little throughout the year.
-But May is arguably one of the best times to visit Western Uganda – it’s a time of ‘short rain’, with occasional thunderstorms dramatically filling then clearing the skies – allowing spectacular views of the Western Rift Valley, which can be a little hazy at other times.
+But December is a good time to visit, allowing spectacular views of the Western Rift Valley, which can be a little hazy at other times.

-• Part of the profit from this expedition will go towards the Uganda Conservation Foundation who do great work protecting endangered species.
+• Part of your fee will go to the Uganda Conservation Foundation who do great work protecting endangered species.

-• During the nearly ten days spent in Western Uganda you’ll be staying in a top quality lodge, WITH FULL BOARD INCLUDED.
-The lodge is very well managed and ideally situated inside one of the world’s most highly regarded National Parks with stunning views and access to stories of all kinds right outside your window.
+• During the eight days spent in Western Uganda you’ll be staying in a quality lodge, WITH FULL BOARD INCLUDED.
+The lodge is very well managed and ideally situated close to one of the world’s most highly regarded National Parks with stunning views and access to stories of all kinds right outside your window.

-• We are comprehensively insured, with coverage under the Travel Compensation Fund , but we recommend you purchase your own travel insurance.
+• We are comprehensively insured, but we recommend you purchase your own travel insurance.

 • Whether you fancy yourself as a David Attenborough, a Nick Broomfield or a Gen-Y self-shooter we can help you realise your filmic dream to a standard that will fill you with pride and satisfaction.

-• The "crew" is limited to just 12 people – so act now to secure your place!
+• Only 4 places are available – so act now to secure your place!

-The price for this once-in-a-lifetime all-inclusive filming experience is just $9,500 – if you wish to use your own equipment a lower fee can be negotiated.
+The price for this once-in-a-lifetime all-inclusive filming experience is USD$4999

-NOTE: To have your place guaranteed there is a short interview process.
+NOTE: To have your place guaranteed there is a short phone/skype interview after which a 20% deposit will be taken.

 If you wish to have the complete filmmaking experience, including the entire post-production path - working with a professional film editor - we can arrange that too.